-As of July 31, 2012, we owned two issued U.S. patents.
-We also have filed 25 U.S. patent applications.
-Our issued patents are scheduled to expire in 2026 and 2028.
+As of July 31, 2013, we owned seven issued U.S. patents.
+We also have 29 regular U.S. patent applications pending.
+Our issued patents are scheduled to expire from 2026 to 2032.
 Our patents and patent applications generally apply to our InsuranceSuite and applications.
 Given the costs, effort, risks and downside of obtaining patent protection, including the requirement to ultimately disclose the invention to the public, we may choose not to seek patent protection for certain innovations; however, such patent protection could later prove to be important to our business.

 We also rely on several registered and unregistered trademarks to protect our brand.
-We have registered the trademarks Guidewire, Guidewire PolicyCenter, Guidewire ClaimCenter and Guidewire BillingCenter in the United States and Canada.
-We also own a U.S. trademark registration, an International Registration (with protection extended to Australia and the European Community) and a Canada trademark for the Gosu trademark.
-Additionally, we own an Australia trademark registration, a Hong Kong trademark registration, and a pending Japan trademark application for the Guidewire trademark.
+We own registrations for the trademarks Guidewire, Guidewire PolicyCenter, Guidewire ClaimCenter and Guidewire BillingCenter in the United States and Canada.
+We also own a U.S. trademark registration, an International Registration (with protection extended to Australia and the European Community) and a Canada registration for the Gosu trademark.
+Additionally, we own an Australia trademark registration, a Hong Kong trademark registration, and a Japan trademark registration for the Guidewire trademark.
+We have also registered the trademark Guidewire Software in the European Community.
+Finally, we own international registrations, designating China, the European Community and Russia, for the Guidewire trademark, all of which are pending.